erroronline1/caro/readme.md

 files[tmp] = 24 ; HOURS, after these files will be deleted

-order[autodelete] = 182 ; DAYS, after these orders marked as issued but not archived will be deleted order[unissued] = 3 ; DAYS, after these unit members will be reminded to mark as issued or enquire delivery order[undelivered] = 14 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping, for regular orders service[undelivered] = 21 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping, for service or warranty cases
+order[autodelete] = 182 ; DAYS, after these orders marked as issued but not archived will be deleted order[statistics] = 10 ; YEARS, after these the respective order statistics entries will be deleted order[unissued] = 3 ; DAYS, after these unit members will be reminded to mark as issued or enquire delivery order[undelivered] = 14 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping, for regular orders service[undelivered] = 21 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping, for service or warranty cases